JeeWeetje/iot-workshop/TheThingsNetwork.md

     ![alt tag](img/TheThingsNetwork/ttn-applications-devices-credentials.png)

 3. In the **Sketch** menu, click **Upload**
 4. Open the **Serial Monitor** again from the **Tools** menu once upload has completed.
-Your device should now be sending data to The Things Network
+Your device should now be sending telemetry to The Things Network

     ![alt tag](img/TheThingsNetwork/ttn-arduino-debug.png)

 5. In The Things Network dashboard, go to **Data**.
-You see packets coming in:
+You see uplink packets arriving:

     ![alt tag](img/TheThingsNetwork/ttn-portal-raw-messages.png)

-We are now receiving row data.
+We are now receiving raw telemetry.
 We can decode and transform this in the TTN portal towards JSON messages.

 ## Decode data on TTN